shorn/zinc/readme.md

-The Zinc repo is for my learning about Cognito and aws-cdk.
+The Zinc repo is a demonstration for my learning about Cognito and aws-cdk.
 Begun as a Proof-of-Concept ("PoC") of Cognito functionality for kopi.cloud.

 ## Functionality